 Wind Power Is Collapsing In Germany, Does Lt.
 Governor Flanagan Know?

 This summer, a delegation of Minnesota lawmakers, including Lt.
-Governor Flanagan and Senator Dave Senjem, traveled to Germany (burning a lot of CO2 in the process) to learn about the country’s renewable energy system.
+Governor Flanagan and Senator Dave Senjem, traveled to Germany (emitting a lot of CO2 in the process) to learn about the country’s renewable energy system.

 Do you think they learned how wind power is collapsing in Germany?
 I sincerely doubt it, but they should have because Germany is a role model of what not to do.